RoboPhred/node-microinject/README.md

 - No typescript-based injection-by-type.
 This is a result of being unable to use reflect-metadata.
 - Less established and proven.

+*These drawbacks are not set in stone, and additional features may be forthcomming.*

 # Which one should I choose?